 And the second line uses print() to output the thing written inside its braces.
-For example, the following Python program:
+For example, consider the following Python program:

 # print("Welcome to the World of Python!") text = "Welcome to the World of Python!" print(text)

-Note - While putting the variable text inside the braces of print(), I've not used double quote ("").
-Because if I include double quote, then text variable gets treated as a string, instead of a variable.
-And the output you will get, should be text, not Welcome to the World of Python!.
+Note: While putting the variable text inside the braces of print(), I've not used double quotes ("").
+Because if I include a double quote, then the text variable gets treated as a string instead of a variable.
+And the output you will get should be text, not "Welcome to the World of Python!"

 print("Enter Your Name: ") name = input() print("\nHello", name, "\nWelcome to codescracker.com")

 Now if you execute or run this program, here is the initial output you'll see:

-In above program, using print(), a message Enter Your Name: gets printed on output.And using input(), I've received the name of user as input and whatever the name entered by user, gets initialized to name variable.
+Using print() in the preceding program, a message reading "Enter Your Name" is printed on the output.And using input(), I've received the name of the user as input, and whatever name the user enters gets initialized to the name variable.

-And using the print() again, I've printed the value of name along with some extra thing.
-The \n is used to insert a newline.
-Therefore the following statement:
+And using print() again, I've printed the value of name along with some extra things.
+The n is used to insert a newline.
+Therefore, the following statement is true:

 print("\nHello", name, "\nWelcome to codescracker.com")

 print("Guess a Number: ") num = input() num = int(num) if num>10 and num<20: print("\nCorrect Guess!") else: print("\nIncorrect Guess!")

 Here is its initial output:

-ENTER key to see the output as shown in the
+Now guess a number and type it, say 13, and press the ENTER key to see the output as shown in the snapshot given below:

-And in case, if any of the two condition evaluates to be false, then program flow executes else's body as shown in the sample run of above program with user input 34 given below:
+And if either of the two conditions is false, the program flow executes else's body, as shown in the following sample run of the above program with user input 34:

-# ----codescracker.com---- print("Are You are Robot ? ") chk = input() if chk == "yes": print("\nSorry!\nRobots aren't Allowed here!") else: print("\nWelcome to codescracker.com!")
+print("Are you a Robot ? ") chk = input() if chk == "yes": print("\nSorry!\nRobots aren't Allowed here!") else: print("\nWelcome to codescracker.com!")

-Here is its sample run with user input yes:
+Here is its sample run with user input, "yes":

-And this is the third sample run with user input 123:
+And this is the third sample run with user input 123.

-This is the last demo program of this python exercise (examples) series.
+This is the last demo program of this Python exercise (examples) series.

 print("Create a Password: ") cp = input() print("\nEnter Two Numbers to Add: ") numOne = int(input()) numTwo = int(input()) print("\nEnter Password to Display the Result: ") ep = input() if cp == ep: sum = numOne + numTwo print("\nResult = ", sum) else: print("\nWrong Password!")

 Here is the initial output produced after running the above program:

-Now enter any two numbers say 30 and 60, one by one.
+Now enter any two numbers, say 30 and 60, one by one.
 Here is the output after supplying these two numbers:

-Now the result will not get displayed until you enter the correct password.Here is the output after entering the correct password, that is codescracker:
+Until you enter the correct password, the result will not be displayed.Here is the output after entering the correct password, which is codescracker: